Human trafficking in Europe: Causes

 The dissolution of the Soviet Union has been identified as one of the main contributing factors in explaining the recent increase in human trafficking in Europe.
 It provided both human capital and new regional opportunities to fuel the expansion.
 After this period, trafficking victims, primarily women, expanded to include more diverse forms, aided by the rise of organized crime, corruption, and the decline of borders.
 Porous borders and close proximity of wealthy countries have made it easier and cheaper to transport victims within the region and abroad.
+At the beginning of the 21st century Chechens and Ingush kept Russian captives as slaves or in slave-like conditions in the mountains of the northern Caucasus.

 Another factor contributing to the rise in trafficking has been militarization and war in the Balkans.
 The presence of a large number of foreign men in the Balkans after the war in Yugoslavia led to the trafficking of thousands of women for commercial sex exploitation.
 The connection between military bases and sex work is a well-known phenomenon and soldiers have helped drive the demand for brothels in this region.

 Outside Balkan nations, the legalization of soliciting prostitution has also been linked to increased trafficking, with the Netherlands being identified as having a large percentage of trafficking victims transported there.